Laura of Suburban Revival shares how she got started, her inspiration and tips for a modern vintage look.

 What is most appealing to you about vintage clothing?

 Everything about vintage is so appealing.
 The history behind it, the quality and craftsmanship.
-Wearing a one of a kind piece that no one else has, and making it your own unique style.
+Wearing a one-of-a-kind piece that no one else has, and making it your own unique style.

 If someone is new to vintage what's the best piece for them to start with?

 If you're starting to look for vintage, go for an accessory to add to your contemporary outfit, you can never go wrong with a vintage bag or statement necklace.
-Look for pieces that are trending and find a vintage one, example scarves are trending now, and wear in an unexpected way i.e.: on your wrist as a bracelet .....
+Look for pieces that are trending and find a vintage one, example scarves are trending now, and wear it in an unexpected way i.e.: on your wrist as a bracelet .....

 What’s the easiest way to mix vintage with contemporary?

 Mix and matching vintage with contemporary is really an easy way to add uniqueness to your wardrobe.
 Again, looking at what is trending or just what speaks to you!
 If big statement earrings are trending, why not find a vintage pair from the 60s or 80s and always wear with confidence!